People

 I am a postdoctoral researcher and discipline based education researcher.
 I recently graduated from the University of South Florida with my PhD in Chemistry focused on chemistry education and a certification in educational program evaluation.
 My main areas of focus are biochemistry education, instructor professional development, and institutional change in STEM education in higher education.

-Ronia Kattoum: Graduate Student
+Ronia Kattoum: First PhD Graduate

 Current Undergraduate Team Members